Island-wide blackout hits Puerto Rico as residents prepare for Easter weekend

 “They have to improve," she said of the government.
 “Those who are affected are us, the poor.”

+The island of 3.2 million residents has a more than 40% poverty rate, and not everyone can afford solar panels or generators.
+While there was a push to use more renewable energy sources under the administration of former U.S. President Joe Biden, which provided Puerto Rico with mega generators and other resources, experts worry that won't happen under U.S. President Donald Trump.

+Roughly 117,000 homes and businesses on the island have solar rooftops.
+Meanwhile, petroleum-fired power plants provide 62% of Puerto Rico's power, natural gas 24%, coal 8% and renewables 7%, according to the U.S. Energy Information Administration.

-Daniel Hernández, vice president of operations at Genera PR, said at a news conference that a disturbance hit the transmission system shortly after noon, during a time when the grid is vulnerable because there are not many machines regulating frequency at that hour.
+Daniel Hernández, vice president of operations at Genera PR, said at a news conference that a disturbance hit the transmission system shortly after noon on Wednesday, during a time when the grid is vulnerable because there are not many machines regulating frequency at that hour.

 The last island-wide blackout occurred on New Year's Eve.